faryabib/faryabib.github.io/positions.md

 permalink: /positions.html
 ---

-We use advanced linear and 3D genomic approaches and other molecular biology techniques to elucidate how oncogenic transcription factors reorganize and misfold cancer epigenomes.
-The lab has open positions for graduate students and postdocs who are interested in tackling these fun and challenging problems.

-* **Molecular biology Postdoc and graduate students**: Individuals with interest in investigating the 3D genome organization of lymphoma and/or breast cancers using genomic approaches.
-He/she will use population and/or single-cell based assays to elucidate how oncogenic Notch regulates 1D and 3D cancer epigenomes.
-Preferred but not required qualifications are experience with ChIP-seq, chromatin conformation capture, and 3D DNA FISH techniques in addition to basic molecular biology assays.
+We are inviting experimental and computational biologists to join our enthusiastic and goal-oriented team to study mechanisms of epigenetic deregulation and genome misfolding in cancer.

+We use combination of cutting-edge chromatin conformation capture (HiChIP, HiC, 4C-seq, etc.), high-content Oligopaint 3D DNA FISH, and single-cell epigenomics to systematically tackle fun and fundamental questions in breast, T and B cell cancers:

+1. How control of gene expression is disrupted

+2. Why transcriptional addiction is developed

+3. How heterogeneity and plasticity of transcriptional dependencies enable drug resistance

+* **Experimental graduate student and postdocs** will use population and/or single-cell assays to elucidate how oncogenic transcription factors regulate activity and topology of chromatin in breast and B/T-cell cancers.
+In addition to genetic tools, we use data-rich and high resolution genomic and imaging approaches to investigate the impact of oncogenic Notch on chromatin activity and folding.

-* **Computational biology Postdoc and graduate students**: Individuals with interest in computational biology are invited to join us to develop approaches and algorithms for integration and interrogation of chromatin state and DNA folding datasets generated in the lab.
-The goal of these computational studies is to precisely identify how oncogenic Notch and its partners control cancer epigenomes.
-Preferred but not required qualifications are experience with analysis of epigenomic datasets and knowledge of programming in R and Python (or Haskell).
+* **Computational graduate students and postdocs** will develop algorithms for integration and interrogation of epigenetic and chromatin conformation data sets generated in our lab.
+The goal of these studies is to precisely identify how oncogenic Notch and its partners control cancer epigenome.
+In addition to sequencing data, our lab uses high-content imaging for 3D genome topology mapping.
+Trainees interested in the development of transfer learning algorithms for 3D DNA FISH analysis are strongly encouraged to contact us.

-Our lab is part of the [Abramson Family Cancer Research Institute](http://www.afcri.upenn.edu/), [Penn Epigenetics Institute](https://hosting.med.upenn.edu/epigenetics/program-members/), and [Penn Institute of Biomedical Informatics](http://upibi.org/).
+Our lab is part of the, [Penn Epigenetics Institute](https://hosting.med.upenn.edu/epigenetics/program-members/), [Abramson Family Cancer Research Institute](http://www.afcri.upenn.edu/), and [Penn Institute of Biomedical Informatics](http://upibi.org/).
 These organizations provide ample opportunities for collaboration and scientific exchange with a large community of translational and basic scientists.

-Applicants are encouraged to contact Dr. Faryabi directly to enquire about the details of existing projects and opportunities.
+Applicants are encouraged to contact Dr. Faryabi directly or other lab members to learn about details of existing projects and opportunities.